 Australian & New Zealand College of Anaesthetists: Participants in the ANZCA and FPM CPD program may claim their attendance under the Knowledge and skills activity Learning sessions, at 1 credit per hour.

-Australian College of Emergency Medicine: 12 hours self directed learning.
+Australian College for Emergency Medicine: Approved for 12 ACEM CPD hours

 Australian College of Rural and Remote Medicine: (ID: 18087) 14 PDP units.